 Other Children’s Charities

-Big Brothers Big Sisters of Erie County – Funding for one-to-one Community Based Mentoring Program with a specific emphasis on children with disabilities.
+Big Brothers Big Sisters of Erie, Niagara and the Southern Tier – Funding for one-to-one Community Based Mentoring Program with a specific emphasis on children with disabilities.
 The program impacts the lives of approximately 350 children with a goal to prevent or reduce delinquency and other negative behaviors in youth with disabilities, and to strengthen positive behaviors, personal strengths, and interpersonal relationships.
 The mentoring program provides (1) an opportunity for the child to build social, emotional, interpersonal and educational skills; (2) an opportunity for the child to establish a friendship with an adult who cares about him or her; and (3) individualized attention focused on the child’s area(s) of need.

 Bornhava – Funding for classroom equipment for children with sensory regulation and integration difficulties and evaluation materials for expansion of services into Niagara County.
 Bornhava provides services to 80+ children per year in center-based and integrated classrooms, as well as therapy in home and child-care settings for an additional 60+ children.
 Bornhava is the only school in the area that exclusively serves the birth to 5 years population and is the number one provider of Early Intervention evaluations in Niagara County.